pycontw/pycon-regbot/README.md

 Tokens should be stored under "tokens" folder.

-Because ticket has different types, there are three different CSV files
+Because ticket has different types, there are three different CSV files to represent each ticket type:
 * `corporate.csv` for corporate tickets
 * `individual.csv` for individual tickets
 * `reserved.csv` for reserved tickets

-to represent each ticket type.

 Each token is stored with the following format:
 ```